If you have an aortic aneurysm, you probably need surgery. Often, a complicated surgery means you’ll face a long time in recovery.

 - Feeling better sooner

-The procedure usually takes about 3 to 4 hours, and patients can leave the hospital after 1 to 2 days.
+The procedure usually takes only a few hours.
+Patients usually can leave the hospital after a few days.